nunopenim/SolarSystemOpenGL-Linux/README.md

 The project is licensed under the DBADPL-B (Don't Be A Dick Public License B) .
 It means you can use it for whatever you want, the way you want, however if little or no changes were made, I appreciate credits.

-Using it for educational or demonstration purposes is welcome and more than allowed (actually a bit flattering) too!
+Using it for educational or demonstration purposes is welcome and more than allowed (actually a bit flattering too!).
 So feel free to use it.

 If however you use this for any commercial purpose and get rich out of it, I would appreciate a beer or a pizza too, as it is explained in the license file.
 Thanks for understanding and enjoy the project!